Lecture 4: \(k\)-nearest neighbours and SVM RBFs

 Which of the following statements about overfitting is true?

-1. Overfitting is always beneficial for model performance on unseen data.
+1. Overfitting makes the model more accurate on both training and unseen data.

 How might one address the issue of underfitting in a machine learning model.